Brutal retail market awaits buyer of Tesco South Korea business

-SEOUL/HONG KONG, June 17 Any buyer of Tesco's $6 billion South Korea unit will need a strategy to boost returns in a lethargic and saturated market for traditional retailers, likely involving real estate sales and a greater focus on Internet shopping.
+SEOUL/HONG KONG Any buyer of Tesco's (TSCO.L) $6 billion South Korea unit will need a strategy to boost returns in a lethargic and saturated market for traditional retailers, likely involving real estate sales and a greater focus on Internet shopping.

-Given the scarcity of big buyout targets in Asia, the sale is generating strong interest among buyout firms including KKR & Co and Carlyle Group, sources with knowledge of the sale process said.
-That's despite difficulties posed by South Korea's crowded retail sector, a sluggish and fast-aging economy, plus regulatory and labour challenges.
+Given the scarcity of big buyout targets in Asia, the sale is generating strong interest among buyout firms including KKR & Co (KKR.N) and Carlyle Group CG.N, sources with knowledge of the sale process said.
+That's despite difficulties posed by South Korea's crowded retail sector, a sluggish and fast-aging economy, plus regulatory and labor challenges.

 "It's a tough market but there are some low-hanging fruits in terms of stripping property assets," said the banker, who declined to be identified as the discussions are confidential.